Doomfist: Reception

 Upon Doomfist's official announcement, Kotaku reported the fan reaction as "beyond excited".
 Fan anticipation for the character rivaled that for Sombra, a character released the previous year with a prolonged reveal period.
 Players had hoped for the release of Doomfist each time Blizzard had revealed an additional character for the game.
-Polygon wrote that Doomfist's announcement cinematic, drawn in an anime style, was the best in the series to date.
 Fans who had lobbied for Terry Crews to play Doomfist's voice were disappointed to discover his absence, but Sahr Ngaujah's performance was praised at the time of Doomfist's formal unveiling, and fans received the character positively anyway.
-Blizzard's choice of Ngaujah over the higher profile Crews also meant that the voice actor would be more available to reappear for additional recording and other game community events.
 Doomfist also fulfilled Overwatch's sore lack of a supervillain, according to IGN, in a cast of other morally ambiguous but tragic and redeemable characters.
 The critic anticipated Doomfist as the start of Blizzard making Talon into a villainous organization à la Legion of Doom (Justice League) or Masters of Evil (Avengers).

-Heroes Never Die, an Overwatch-specific news spinoff site by Polygon, wrote that Doomfist's style was wholly unlike that of the other characters, and created a "feast or famine" scenario in which the character is only helpful when engaged in risky, aggressive play.
-The site expected Doomfist's release to affect team character selections to maximize Doomfist's strengths, weaknesses, and synergies.
-PC Gamer praised Doomfist's balance against the other characters just prior to his launch.
-Professional players complimented the addition of a strong, counterable character to disrupt the common, uncounterable characters normally played in the professional circuit.
-Another commended the idea of fighting game-style combos in a first-person shooter for adding an additional skill ceiling for players to pursue.
-Kotaku, however, considered Doomfist a better fit for a Marvel vs. Capcom fighting game than Overwatch, and bemoaned the character's vulnerability to snipers, low health, and lack of escape options, which made him less threatening or even unrewarding.
-Even as Doomfist's design was neat, Waypoint critic thought, the character was not exciting or enough of an extrinsic motivator to reclaim players who had dropped out from its player base.
-Other reviewers, however, found simple joy in pulling off punches and combos.